YimingYAN/pathfollow/README.md

 Before you start
 ---------------------------------------------------------------------------
-This is a simple demo version of the implementation of infeasible primal-dual path-following ipm for Linear Programming.
+This is a demo version of the implementation of infeasible primal-dual path-following ipm for Linear Programming.
 There is no guarantee that it can solve very hard or large-scale problems and its performance may not be as good as the standard commercial